 11. Letters To Your Baby

 Letters to your baby are a beautiful way to capture your hopes, dreams, and words of wisdom to you your child for when they grow up.
-They can be written in your baby book in the form of little notes or you may choose to make it a formal letter (like this one on Amazon) for them to open later and store it the keepsake pocket of your book.
+They can be written in your baby book in the form of little notes or you may choose to make it a formal letter for them to open later and store it the keepsake pocket of your book.

 12. Your Personality